THE PREMIER MARKETPLACE FOR REAL GEMS

 Hemimorphite Healing Properties

-You can harness the energy and vibrations of most crystals to use them as healing stones that support your physical, emotional, and spiritual self.
+You can harness the energy and vibrations of most crystals as healing stones to support your physical, emotional, and spiritual self.

-In addition to being a beautiful crystal to display, hemimorphite uses its energy to deliver wellness to your body at all levels.
+In addition to being a beautiful crystal to display, hemimorphite healing powers purportedly include delivering wellness to your body at all levels.

 Physical Healing